Are you using SEO to sell online courses? My guess is “not so much.”

 In any event, the aim with SEO is to create and publish digital content in a way that a search engine – meaning mostly, but not only, Google – is likely to make it visible to someone who types in – or, increasingly, speaks – words that are related to that content.
 The more closely your content aligns with the intent of the person searching, the it is likely to rank it in the search results a searcher sees.

 This isn’t meant to be a comprehensive post on all things SEO, so if you want to go deeper on what SEO is, check out one or more of the following sources:

 The definition above provides some strong clues for why SEO is so important for anyone who creates and sells digital content – including online courses.

 Think for a moment about how someone who doesn’t know you and has never heard of you is likely to find your course.
 She’s likely to (a) go to Google, and (b) type in whatever phrase seems to describe the educational experience she is seeking.

 When she does that, will she find you?

 That’s very far from a theoretical or academic questions.
 In fact, it is about as practical, rubber-hits-road as you can get.
 If she doesn’t find you, the amazing quality of your course really doesn’t matter.
 (It’s like the proverbial tree falling in the forest.)

-And, of course, pay attention to SEO when you pick a course platform.
+And, of course, pay attention to SEO when you pick an online course platform.
 Always ask, does this platform allow me as much control as possible over my page content?
 Can I put my keywords into the page URL?
 Can I edit the “meta” description searchers will see if they find me in a search?
-(The meta description can be important for sparking their interest and getting them to actually click.)
+(The meta description is what will usually show up in search results, so it can be very important for sparking their interest and getting them to actually click.)